yayesmilla/retro-calculator/README.md

 ![image](https://user-images.githubusercontent.com/7586031/89307997-bbc8bc80-d63f-11ea-8ba7-06655559b278.png)

 ## Contribution
-You may submit pull requests to add new features to RetroCalc.
+You may submit pull requests to add new features to Retro Calculator.
 I reserve all the rights to accept or reject any incoming pull requests.